Events

 Online

-In this virtual workshop, Rachel Schoner presented her recent work on the year-long protests in Ferguson from 2014 to 2015.
-Professors Brian Greenhill and Emily Ritter also joined the conversation.
+In this virtual workshop, Rachel Schoner presented her recent work on the role of individual petitions and non-binding decisions in improving human rights causes.
 Paper Abstract Can non-binding decisions by inter-governmental organizations improve respect for human rights?
-Much of the existing literature believes that international law has a limited effect,...
+Much of the existing literature believes that international law has a limited effect, especially without enforcement mechanisms, in...

 READ MORE >>